esteinig/dartQC/readme/install.md

 ## JCU's HPC (Zodiac)

-JCU's HPC needs a manual installation, since the default Python is 2.6 and does not come with an installer for PyPI.
+JCU's HPC needs a manual installation, since the system-wide default Python 2.6 does not come with an installer for PyPI.

 Please note that activating the conda environment requires a Bash shell instead of the default shell on HPC (TCSH).
 You can check what shell you are using and if return is `-tcsh`: